microenvgen/Culturomics/Library preparation/MicrovolumeDNAextraction.md

 Estimated running time: 1h:53m

-### Tiempos
+### Time
-5 minutos: pausa para sellar la placa y llevarla al -80.
-Si se va a continuar en el momento darle a resume run, llenará el tip isolator y calentará el bloque térmico.
-Mientras tanto, se sella la placa, se vortexea se centrifuga y se guarda en el -80 10 minutos.
+5 minutes: pause to seal the plate and bring it to -80.
+If you are going to continue at this point, press resume run, it will fill the tip isolator and heat the thermal block.
+Meanwhile, seal the plate, vortex, centrifuge and store at -80 for 10 minutes.

-19 minutos: Se pone la placa y se da a continuar.
-4 minutos de espera.
+19 minutes: Place the plate and press continue.
+Wait 4 minutes.

-23,39: añade buffer de stop
+23.39: add stop buffer

-30: añade bolitas
+30: add beads

 2-Settings
 =